vmware-archive/vmaccel/README.md

 1. Abstracts the communication from the Application to the Host's Backend.
-2. Handles Migration and Load Balancing to avoid expansion of runtime and storage complexity for a given Server, this avoids blocking clients for unbounded management tasks adding to resource contention latency.
+2. Handles Migration and Load Balancing to avoid expansion of runtime and storage complexity for a given Server, this avoids blocking clients for unbounded management tasks that add to resource contention latency.
 3. Exposes either a low-level Accelerator API or a high-level Managed API, e.g. VMAccel.
 4. The Managed API abstraction allocates Accelerator resources on-demand,